locationtech-labs/geopyspark/docs/guides/rdd.rst

 What is the difference between using and not using ``ZOOM``?
 It has to do with how GeoTrellis represents the layout of the data in the RDD.
-There are three different classes: ``LayoutDefinition``, ``FloatingLayoutScheme`` and ``ZoomedLayoutScheme``.
-The exact nature and differences between these classes will not be discussed here, rather, a brief explanation will be give.
+There are three different classes GeoTrellis uses: ``LayoutDefinition``, ``FloatingLayoutScheme`` and ``ZoomedLayoutScheme``.
+The exact nature and differences between these classes will not be discussed here, rather, a brief explanation will be given.

 Because the resolution of images changes as one zooms in and out when using a TMS server, the layout of the tiles changes.
 Neither ``LayoutDefinition`` or